 Revenue Support Grant (RSG) - this main non-specific grant paid by central government to local authorities to help fund the services that they provide.
 The allocation to each authority is determined by a complex formula.
-Together with area based grant (see above) this comprises the council's general government grant income.
+This comprises the council's general government grant income.